kind3r/getting-started-with-your-artillery-printer/3d-printer-overview.md

 **Hardened steel** nozzles offer wear resistance at the price of lower thermal transfer.
 They are a bit more expensive than **brass** ones and allow you to print tougher materials like carbon fiber, wood and metal infused filaments without having to worry about possible wear.

-Other nozzle materials include **stainless steel**, **plated copper** and my favourite nickel plated hadrened steel Nozzle X.
+Other nozzle materials include **stainless steel**, **plated copper** and my favourite nickel plated hadrened steel **Nozzle X**.

 > Read more about [Nozzle Materials](https://e3d-online.dozuki.com/Wiki/Nozzle_Materials) on E3D's website.

 Nozzle build quality is very important for a succesfull print, **save yourself the trouble and get a good quality set of nozzles**.
-If you find E3D's pricing a bit too much, you can look for other know good brands on Aliexpress such as [Mellow](https://mellow.aliexpress.com/store/1531088?spm=a2g0s.9042311.0.0.f9144c4dxYeTik) or [Trianglelab](https://trianglelab.aliexpress.com/store/1654223?spm=a2g0s.9042311.0.0.f9144c4dxYeTik).
+If you find [E3D's pricing](https://e3d-online.com/nozzles-for-3d-printer/volcano-nozzles) a bit too much, you can look for other know good brands on Aliexpress such as [Mellow](https://mellow.aliexpress.com/store/1531088?spm=a2g0s.9042311.0.0.f9144c4dxYeTik) or [Trianglelab](https://trianglelab.aliexpress.com/store/1654223?spm=a2g0s.9042311.0.0.f9144c4dxYeTik).
 Cheap nozzles often have imperfections due to the manufacturing process, either deviations from the dimensions or even leftover materials that eventualy lead to clogs or worse.

+### Other extruder components

 Another component of the extruder block is the **part cooling fan**.
 This helps cooling the extruded material so that it does not melt over the previous layer.
 While cooling is required by some materials like PLA, other materials require very little or no cooling at all (ABS, ASA etc.).
 A good fan shroud can help guide the airflow where it's actually needed and not spread the air it all over the place.